xibosignage/xibo-manual/source/en/media_module_calendar.md

 #### Current Event

-Using the **Set an alternative template for events that are current** feature will tell [[PRODUCTNAME]] to use the Players Date/Time to work out if the event showing is current.
+Using the **Set an alternative template for events that are current** feature will tell [[PRODUCTNAME]] to use the Players date/time to work out if the event showing is current.

 ![Calendar Current Event](img/v2_media_calendar_current_events.png)

 Include alternative text and formatting to be used just for your **Current Events**.

-Include **Snippets** to pull the required information from your Calendar.
+Include **Snippets** to pull the required information from your calendar.

 #### No Data